-Red Regatta commences on May 8 with an artist talk and community open house at Ocean Space and a preview regatta on May 11 on the northern lagoon at Fondamente Nove.
+Red Regatta commenced on 8 May with an artist talk and community open house at Ocean Space and a preview regatta on 11 May on the northern lagoon at Fondamente Nove.
 Additional regattas will sail at various points throughout the duration of Venice’s Biennale until November, on the 30 June, 1 and 15 of September, including during the annual Regata Storica in the Bacino di San Marco and the Regata di Burano in September.
 Red Regatta will be visible through vistas across the city and ideal viewing locations can be accessed in an interactive map on the artist’s website.

 In conjunction with the regattas, artist-led workshops and public programs developed in collaboration with partners, such as Ocean Space and No Longer Empty, explore the project’s themes in relation to the traditions that have shaped Venetian life for a millennium.
 Red Regatta is the first artwork to be registered as a Clean Regatta, a program of Sailors for the Sea that mobilizes sailors to protect the ocean through education and activism.